phunkytoadz/phunkytoadz/README.md

 # Secondary

 If you missed the PhunkyToadz mint, you will be able to buy and sell on Kalao.
 Contract address ___ and Link to be updated on launch.
-PhunkyToadz is in contact with Kalao to be verified prior to mint to prevent spam.
+PhunkyToadz is in contact with Kalao to be verified prior to mint to prevent fake collections.

 CC0 / good !vibes only / face right frens / original face left art by Gremplin - CC0